NicHanks/Tic-Tac-Toe-GameinRust/README.md

 # Things to know

-Rust was downloaded and used to compile code.
-It is not needed to run the compiled code in the file.
-The compiled code in the file can be ran without rust downloaded.
+Rust was downloaded and used to compile the code.
-Don't forget to use the extensions!
+Don't forget to download the extensions!
 Rust.ls, Crate, and Rust Analyser.
-Extensions Error Lens and Tabnine might help but are not needed.
+Extensions Error Lens and Tabnine might be helpfull but are not needed.

 # Other Links:
 - [Setup article](https://users.rust-lang.org/t/setting-up-rust-with-vs-code/76907)